ABOUT THE NATIVE LAND INFORMATION SYSTEM

 Empowering Native Control of Land Through Data

 Much of the data about Native lands and Native peoples is collected and maintained by the United States Government.
-However much of this data is not readily available to Tribes and Native peoples.
+However, much of this data is not readily available to Tribes and Native peoples.

 According to the most recent evaluation of BIA’s responsibilities, a 2009 Program Evaluation of the BIA Realty and Trust Program conducted by the Department of Interior’s office, the Inspector General acknowledged that “The BIA Realty and Trust Program plays a key role in keeping the DOI promise ‘to protect and improve the trust assets of American Indians, Indian tribes, and Alaska Natives.'”
 Yet, the Inspector General excoriated the Bureau for its continued failure to develop meaningful performance measures.
-Specifically, the report states that in “Real Estate Services, acquisition and disposal of land, and lease compliance activities are significant functions that also lack measures.”
+Specifically, the report states that “Real Estate Services, acquisition and disposal of land, and lease compliance activities are significant functions that also lack measures.”

 The failure of the BIA to provide even basic information about leasing and transactions of Native lands makes public scrutiny of these programs difficult, if not impossible.